A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Computational results

 In order to evaluate the performance of the robust model, we consider 60 logarithmically spaced values of $\rho$ between $10^{-7}$ and $10^{-1}$.
 The results are depicted in Figure \ref{fig_parkinson_robust}.
-We notice that the increase of the value of $\beta$ leads to better performances when considering the overall out-of-sample testing error (see Figures \ref{fig_parkinson_robust_all}, \ref{fig_breastcancerdiagnostic_robust_all}), since more data points in the training set are available as input of the optimization model.
-In addition, when perturbations are included in the model, the performances improve with respect to the deterministic case.
+We notice that increasing the value of $\beta$ leads to better performance in terms of the overall out-of-sample testing error (see Figures \ref{fig_parkinson_robust_all}, \ref{fig_breastcancerdiagnostic_robust_all}), since more data points in the training set are available as input of the optimization model.
+In addition, when perturbations are included in the model, the performance improves with respect to the deterministic case.
 Indeed, the great majority of the points lies below the corresponding horizontal line, representing the out-of-sample testing error of the deterministic classifier.
 Interestingly, the increase of the uncertainty impacts differently on the two classes (see Figures \ref{fig_parkinson_robust_A_B}, \ref{fig_breastcancerdiagnostic_robust_A_B}).
 For instance, the ``Breast Cancer Diagnostic'' dataset is not able to bear high levels of uncertainty ($\rho>10^{-3}$) since all data points of class $\mathcal{A}$, representing patients with a malignant tumor, are misclassified.
 On the other hand, all observations in class $\mathcal{B}$ (patients with a benign tumor) are assigned to the correct category.
 From a practical perspective, given that classifying people with a malignant tumor as people with a benign tumor is worse than the opposite, robust models with low degree of perturbation should be considered in this case.

-In Table \ref{tab_comparison_scikitlearng} we report a comparison between the best results of Table \ref{tab_comp_res_7525} and the out-of-sample testing errors provided by \emph{scikit-learn}, a popular ML library implemented in Python (\cite{scikitlearn}).
-We tested the seven different kernels, reporting in column 5 the best choice in terms of lowest out-of-sample testing error.
-From column 6, it can be noted that in 8 out of 10 datasets the formulation proposed in this study outperforms the one implemented in the scikit-learn library.
+In Table \ref{tab_comparison_scikitlearng} we report a comparison between the best results of Table \ref{tab_comp_res_7525} and the out-of-sample testing errors provided by the SVM classifier of \emph{scikit-learn}, a popular ML library implemented in Python (\cite{scikitlearn}).
+We tested the seven different kernels and reported in column 5 the best choice in terms of the lowest out-of-sample testing error.
+From column 6, it can be noted that in 8 out of 10 datasets the formulation proposed in this study outperforms the one implemented in the scikit-learn library for SVM.